TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Terms of Service.md

 Policies

-Privacy Policy Subpoena Policy Attorney Tips Dispute on Transfer Away Form Uniform Domain Name Dispute Resolution Policy ICANN Registrant Rights and Responsibilites ICANN Registrar Transfer Dispute Resolution Policy Trademark Copyright Infringement Brand Guidelines and Permissions Patent Notice
+Privacy Policy Subpoena Policy Attorney Tips Dispute on Transfer Away Form Uniform Domain Name Dispute Resolution Policy ICANN Registrant Rights and Responsibilites ICANN Registrar Transfer Dispute Resolution Policy Trademark Copyright Infringement Brand Guidelines and Permissions Patent Notice Refund Policy

 The terms “we”, “us” or “our” shall refer to GoDaddy.
 The terms “you”, “your”, “User” or “customer” shall refer to any individual or entity who accepts this Agreement, has access to your account or uses the Services.
 Nothing in this Agreement shall be deemed to confer any third-party rights or benefits.